Ronda in Southern Spain

 The defeat of Carthage brought only a momentary peace to Ronda and surrounding areas, and by 45 BC the district castle and town was destroyed once again during the Roman civil war that pitted Julius Caesar against Pompey the Great.

-The 1st century AD brought a renewed peace and prosperity to the Serrania, Acinipo grew into a modern Roman City with Ampitheater and the right to mint its own coins, in fact Acinipo has been mentioned as one of the more important Roman towns in Iberia.
+The 1st century AD brought a renewed peace and prosperity to the Serrania, Acinipo grew into a modern Roman City with Amphitheater and the right to mint its own coins, in fact Acinipo has been mentioned as one of the more important Roman towns in Iberia.

 Acinipo